 The Russia/Belarus FDP Rule asserts BIS export licensing jurisdiction over items manufactured wholly outside of the United States, when the items are either: (1) the direct product of US-origin software or technology listed in any ECCN on the CCL; or (2) manufactured by plants or major components of plants which are themselves the direct product of such software or technology.
-Such foreign produced items which would be classified as EAR99 are excluded from the rule, except for EAR99 items that are enumerated in Supplement No. 6 or 7 to Part 746 of the EAR (these are certain items that may be used in connection with chemical and biological weapon production (Supplement No. 6) or for certain UAVs (Supplement No. 7)).
+Such foreign produced items which would be classified as EAR99 are excluded from the rule, except for EAR99 items that are enumerated in Supplement No. 6 to Part 746 of the EAR (these are certain items that may be used in connection with chemical and biological weapon production).
 The Russia/Belarus FDP Rule applies to transactions in which the parties know, or have reason to know, a foreign-produced item meeting the above direct product criteria destined for Russia or Belarus or will be incorporated into or used for production/development of parts, components, or equipment that is produced in or destined for Russia or Belarus.
 These transactions will require a BIS license, and the applications will be subject to a policy of denial.
 This is a new use of controls on foreign-produced items, and it significantly expands US export control jurisdiction over items produced outside the United States.